-Students in the Global Health Track receive American Heart Association training in Basic Cardiac Life Support and have the option to receive Advanced Cardiac Life Support instructor training and certification.
+Students in the Global Health Track also receive American Heart Association training in Basic Cardiac Life Support and have the option to receive Advanced Cardiac Life Support instructor training and certification.

-The Preclinical Sciences component includes an introduction to Medical Spanish and is supplemented by a Global Health Journal Club.
-100% attendance is required in order to pass each block.
-All students enrolled in the course will receive either a grade of "PNC" (Pass No Credit) or "F" (Fail) accordingly.
-The "PNC" grade will not affect overall GPA; therefore, no credits will be awarded.
+The Global Health Track includes an introduction to Medical Spanish and is supplemented by a Global Health Journal Club.
+All students enrolled in the Track will receive either a grade of "P" (Pass) or "F" (Fail) for the program.
+Because the Track is not a part of, and does not fulfill any requirement of, AUA's medical doctorate program, the grade will not affect the student's GPA or success or failure in the medical doctorate program; therefore, no credits will be awarded.

-To facilitate students' academic success, students who either choose or are required to repeat the semester or year during the preclinical years will no longer be able to stay enrolled in the Global Health Track program and may not rejoin GHT after completion of a repeated semester or year.
-Additionally, students who voluntarily withdraw from the preclinical GHT will not be able to rejoin at a later date.
+Only students enrolled in AUA's medical doctorate program may participate in the Global Health Track.
+To facilitate students' academic success, students who-are required to repeat the semester or year during the preclinical years may reapply to join the Global Health Track after successful completion of a repeated semester or year.